Before we begin probing into the finer details of trenching and using trench shields, let’s ask ourselves a question.

-Now, let us explore the basics.
+Let us explore the basics.
 An excavation is classified as any cut or hole in the ground.
 A trench is a cut in which the depth is greater, or deeper than the trench is wide.
 We will be looking at trenches specifically today.

 New Zealand’s laws specify you must use trenching protection when working in a trench 1.5m or deeper.
-This is all very well if you’re standing up in the trench and the ground conditions are perfect.
-However, if you’re bending or kneeling down whilst working on a pipe or cables, or the soils is wet, sandy, or loose you’re at risk.
+This is all very well if you’re standing up in the trench and the soil conditions are perfect.
+However, if you’re bending or kneeling whilst working on a pipe or cables, or the soils is wet, sandy, or loose you’re at risk.
 As a rule of thumb – If your head is below ground level when you are working, or there is any doubt at all about the ground conditions, you need a shield!
-To find out the regulations you must meet, check out New Zealand’s safety regulations on NZTA https://worksafe.govt.nz/topic-and-industry/excavation/excavation-safety-gpg/
+To find out the regulations you need to meet, check out New Zealand’s safety regulations on NZTA https://worksafe.govt.nz/topic-and-industry/excavation/excavation-safety-gpg/